eestifan/INST326-Final-Project-7/README.md

 The goal is to get as close to 21 as possible without going over.

+After the player finishes their turn, the dealer automatically draws cards until reaching at least 17.
+The program then displays the result of the round.

+After the round ends, the program may ask if the player wants to play again.
+Enter `Y` to start another round or `N` to stop playing.

 Important terms:

 ♦ **Bust**: Going over 21